Children Swimming Safety Tips in Singapore

 You don't need 20 rules.
 You need the right ones.

-• No running near the pool
+• No running near the pool (wet tiles are slippery)

-• Always enter the water slowly
+• Always enter the water slowly (no jumping unless an adult says it's safe)

-• Never swim alone
+• Never swim alone (even in a condo pool)

-Children remember what’s consistent, not what’s complicated.
+Keep it simple.
+Repeat them often.
+Children remember what's consistent, not what's complicated.

 What Most Parents Get Wrong

-Let’s call it out.
+Let's call it out directly.

 ❌ Overconfidence

-“My child took a few lessons, they’re fine.”
+"My child took a few lessons — they're fine."

 ❌ Forcing progress

-Throwing a child into water to “make them learn faster”?
+Throwing a child into water to "make them learn faster"?
+That's not training.
+That's damage.
+It creates trauma that takes years to undo.

 ❌ Relying on floatation devices